InfraInt – Infrastructure development model for hydrogen and CO₂

 The model corresponds to a node-edge model, where the nodes represent the centers of counties and the edges represent connections between counties, which can be connected by a pipeline.
 The coverage of hydrogen and CO2 demands by the modeled infrastructure is considered at the temporal resolution of one year.

 The cost minimization corresponds to a mixed-integer linear optimization.
 The integer nature is necessary to represent the binary decision to build a pipeline connection, which only makes sense once a certain pipeline capacity is reached.
 Due to the inclusion of the binary variables, the cost function cannot be represented in a purely linear way and is thus much more difficult to solve.
-Currently, optimality gaps of about 10% are reached.
-The model is implemented in Python and uses either the solver CPLEX or Gurobi for optimization.
+Currently, optimality gaps of about 1 % are reached.
+The model is implemented in Python and uses the solver Gurobi for optimization.